Ulrich Wegener

-Ulrich Klaus Wegener (22 August 1929 – 28 December 2017) was a German police officer of the Federal Border Protection (holding the rank of Brigadier General and the official title of Commander of the Federal Border Protection, Border Protection Command West).
+Ulrich Klaus Wegener (22 August 1929 – 28 December 2017) was a German police officer of the Federal Border Guard (holding the rank of Brigadier General and the official title of Commander of the Federal Border Guard, Border Guard Command West).
 He was also the commander and founding member of the federal counter-terrorism force GSG 9 (Grenzschutzgruppe 9).

 Early life

 Wegener was born in Jüterbog, Province of Brandenburg, Weimar Germany.
 He was the son of an army officer and came from a family steeped in Prussian military tradition.
 During the Second World War, between the ages of 14 and 15, Wegener was briefly a compulsory member of the Hitler Youth and, living near Berlin, endured the relentless Allied air raids.

 In 1949, Wegener's home state of Brandenburg fell within the borders of communist East Germany (German Democratic Republic), where he began his studies in economics.
 In the early 1950s, as a member of an anti-communist group, he distributed dissident leaflets against the Socialist Unity Party of Germany (SED) in the Soviet-occupied sector of East Berlin.
 He was subsequently arrested for "socially hostile activity" after the group was informed on, initially imprisoned in Potsdam and later in Brandenburg.
 He spent more than a year and a half in a GDR State Security (Stasi) prison, where they tried to break him before his release.
 In 1952, Wegener fled to West Berlin before taking entrance exams in West Germany (Federal Republic of Germany) for both an officer's career in the West German Readiness (Riot) Police (Bereitschaftspolizei) and the newly formed Federal Defence Forces (Bundeswehr).